QuoteCall

 Other Ways to Establish Georgia Residency

-• Change your address with the IRS using Form 8822
+• Change your address with the IRS using Form 8822.
+You can also use this document to start changing your address in Georgia.

 • Update bank account information.
-You may be able to change the address on your bank account but you may instead need to open a new bank account with a bank in Georgia.
+You may be able to change the address on your bank account.
+However, you may need to open a new bank account with a bank in Georgia instead.

-• Get a license for your dog or cat through Animal Control and be ready with proof of rabies vaccination.
+• Get a license for your dog or cat through Animal Control and have proof of vaccination.

 • Set up new utilities at your Georgia address.